-If you have additional symptoms of a sluggish gallbladder with SIBO, bile will help to restore the terrain in the small intestine to prevent small intestinal bacterial overgrowth.
+If you have additional symptoms of a sluggish gallbladder with SIBO, bile will help restore the small intestine terrain to prevent small intestinal bacterial overgrowth.

-Bile is critical for the removal of waste, cholesterol, and toxins from the liver and out of the body.
+Bile is critical for removing waste, cholesterol, and toxins from the liver and out of the body.
 Phosphatidylcholine is a component of bile that promotes bile flow along with the transportation of fats out of the liver.